 How to prevent gas leaks

-Make sure that your boiler, cooker etc is installed and serviced by a Gas Safe registered engineer.
+Make sure that your appliances are installed and serviced by a Gas Safe registered engineer.

 If you don't already have one, install a carbon monoxide detector in your home.
 Unlike domestic gas, you won't be able to smell carbon monoxide, and it can be fatal.

 You'd need to check the specific details of your home insurance policy, but many insurers cover damage to the building in the event of a gas explosion.
 The same could apply to your possessions if you have contents cover as well.

 A standard insurance policy is unlikely to cover the cost of repair to wherever the leak is eg a faulty boiler.
 For this, you'd need to take out home emergency cover.